Flow: an Art & Wellness Discovery Series Event

 The second event in Dublin Arts Council’s Art & Wellness Discovery Series will occur on Saturday, Oct.
 12 from 11 a.m. to 3 p.m. at the historic Dublin Arts Center, 7125 Riverside Drive in Dublin.
 Dublin Arts Center’s rolling landscape and sweeping views of the Scioto River inspire the event’s theme of “flow.”
 Components of the ‘flow’ experience are designed to promote immersion, focus and enjoyment while connecting members of the community in creative exploration.

 During the Flow event, guests will be able to immerse themselves in visual art, sound and movement activities designed to promote calmness, deep enjoyment and a balanced feeling of well-being and tranquility.

-- Creation of custom poems on vintage typewriters by Typewriter Rodeo of Austin, Texas,
+- Creation of custom poems on vintage typewriters by Typewriter Rodeo of Austin, Texas

+The Dublin Arts Council parking lot will be filled with event activities and will be closed to vehicles.
 Free event parking will be available at Dublin Scioto High School, 4000 Hard Rd., Dublin.
 Round trip complimentary shuttle service will be provided.